 Limitations

-One limitation in the Prov Viewer is related to scalability, involving performance.
+One limitation of the current version of Prov Viewer is related to scalability, regarding processing performance.
 Algorithms in Prov Viewer are not optimized for manipulating a graph with thousands vertices and edges.
-Thus, its performance may be compromised when dealing with such graph sizes.
+Thus, its performance may degrade when dealing with such graph sizes.

-Another current limitation is based on inferences, which Prov Viewer does not automatically make.
+Another current limitation is related to inferences, which Prov Viewer does not automatically make.
 All inferences must be done by the user.
 This might cause visualizations problems at a first glance due to the size of the graphs at their full extension, overwhelming the user.
 However Prov Viewer supports inference and provides the necessary features for implementing automatic filters and clustering.

-Currently, Prov Viewer’s is not compatible with other provenance applications due to the input file format.
-The current input format uses an unspecified and undefined structure from the SDM game.
+Currently, Prov Viewer is not compatible with other provenance applications due to the input file format.
+The current input format uses a text-based structure exported by SDM.
 Nevertheless, it can be adapted for known formats, such as XML, by modifying how Prov Viewer reads a file.

 Future Work

-After developing the conceptual framework for data logging and analysis, along with the provenance graph viewer tool Prov Viewer, it is possible to describe new research possibilities for the proposed approach.
-The following paragraphs describe possible researches and improvements in the provenance in games conceptual framework and the Prov Viewer provenance graph visualization tool.
+After developing the conceptual framework for data logging and analysis, along with Prov Viewer, it is possible to describe new research possibilities for the proposed approach.
+The following paragraphs describe possible researches and improvements in the provenance in games conceptual framework and in the Prov Viewer provenance graph visualization tool.

-A possible improvement in the visualization tool is related with accessibility by making Prov Viewer less context sensitive, allowing the user to customize filters (edge filters and attribute status visualization) without the need of hard coding it in the application.
-For example, allowing the user to provide a configuration file that specifies the type of each filter.
+A possible improvement in the visualization tool is related with accessibility, by making Prov Viewer less context sensitive, allowing the user to customize filters (edge filters and attribute status visualization) without the need of hard coding it in the application.
+For example, we could allow the user to provide a configuration file that specifies the type of each filter.
 Thus, this would make Prov Viewer compatible with other games or provenance applications without the need of tinkering with the source code.

 Another improvement is related to Prov Viewer’s input file format.
-Currently, the game flow log is a “tab separated value” text file.
+Currently, the game flow log is a tab separated value text file.
 However, there are plans to modify the structure to use some semi-structured format such as JSON or XML for greater compatibility with other applications.
 Thus, it would allow Prov Viewer to be more accessible by other applications due to the usage of a well known semi-structured format.

-One hypothesis for greatly improving accessibility for Prov Viewer would be in creating an extension for existing game engines (i.e. Unity3D).
+One hypothesis for greatly improving accessibility for Prov Viewer would be in creating an extension for existing game engines (i.e., Unity3D).
 This extension, when enabled, would automatically capture gameplay information when executing events by using the provenance in games conceptual framework.
 Thus, it would be possible to generate a game flow log without the need of changing the game’s source code.

 One of the current draw-backs of Prov Viewer is related to inferences.
 Currently, it does not automatically make inferences to the user, but let the user or developers decide what needs to be inferred.
 However, we provide the necessary tools to create inference rules, like filters and collapses (both for vertices and edges).
 Studies in this area can be made in order to identify information that can be omitted from the user without affecting the overall analysis, while at the same time not being context dependable.
 Thus it would provide generic inferences rules that could be used in any game.